We will enhance your knowledge to generate new ideas for improving the human condition.

 Biomedical engineering combines the meaningfulness of working in the medical sciences with the goal-oriented approach of engineering.

 Offered by the University of South Dakota and South Dakota School of Mines & Technology, the joint degree bridges the medical and engineering disciplines to advance human health and well-being.
 Students have access to the vast resources of the USD main campus, USD GEAR Center and SDSM&T, which provides extensive and diverse opportunities for collaboration with faculty, clinicians and students.

 The integrated science program provides you with an opportunity to pursue studies that go beyond the traditional major in a single field of sciences.
 Courses from the A.S. degree will transfer into a B.S. degree in biomedical engineering and prepare students for a B.S. in medical laboratory science and biology.
-This program is held at the University Center, Sioux Falls.
+This program is held at the Community College for Sioux Falls.

 Completing a certificate program can be the first step in your educational path.
 All the credits from the certificate programs can be applied to an existing associate’s degree in integrated science and the future B.S. degree in biomedical engineering.
 If you are already seeking or have already received a B.S. degree in a STEM field, you can earn the certificate and better prepare yourself for jobs in the rapidly expanding bio-science fields.

 When you complete the certificate in laboratory science program, you will be well-equipped to work in laboratories and assist scientists in the set-up, operation and maintenance of laboratory equipment.
 You will be trained in good laboratory practices and current good manufacturing practices.